-If you’re dreaming of a visit to Slovenia, hiking in one of the greenest destinations in the world, or just love unique cultural adventures, a visit to Velika Planina is a must.
-There are plenty of easy day trips from Ljubljana that will take you out from the capital city into one of the most scenic parts of the country.
-Sadly though, many travelers bypass the historic town of Kamnik altogether in their starry-eyed rush to get to romantic Lake Bled or Triglav National Park.
-I suppose it’s understandable.
+If you’re dreaming of hiking in one of the greenest destinations in the world or just love unique cultural adventures, a visit to Velika Planina, Slovenia should be high on your list.
+There are plenty of easy day trips from Ljubljana that will take you out from the capital city into one of the most scenic parts of the country, though sadly many travelers bypass the historic town of Kamnik altogether in their starry-eyed rush to get to romantic Lake Bled or Triglav National Park.
 But we went to Kamnik specifically to hike the mountain plateau to Velika Planina (literally big plateau) to see the incredible alpine views and the herdsmen settlement at the top — and you should too.

-Located in the mountaintop pasture of the Slovenia mountains known as the Kamnik Slovenian Alps not far from the south Styria region of Austria, Velika Planina, Slovenia is an important piece of Slovenian culture.
+Located in the mountaintop pasture of the Slovenia mountains known as the Kamnik Slovenian Alps not far from south Styria in Austria, Velika Planina is an important part of Slovenian culture.
 In keeping with their cultural heritage, every June through September local herders march their cows up 5,000 feet (1,524 meters) from the valley below to the big pasture plateau to graze for the summer.
 They live in small uniquely styled wooden huts and continue a tradition started centuries ago.
 Though it was already the end September when we were there, the weather was perfect - warm and clear - and we were anxious to see the historic herdmen’s settlement here, considered to be the best preserved settlement in all of Europe.

 This post may contain affiliate links: if you make a purchase through these links, we earn a small commission at no extra cost to you.